 I love masks, plus I adored Venice during my visit.
 Conclusion?
 I must return sometime during the season of the festival.
 Besides, who doesn’t fantasize about being part of a masquerade?

 So, apparently not only Ana wants to build a snowman.
 Don’t judge me!
-As simple as it might seem, I live in a tropical island, so it doesn’t snow.
+As simple as it might seem, I live on a tropical island, so it doesn’t snow.
 As a result, I haven’t done a snowman or a snow angel never!
-That’s why they need to be in my bucket list.
+That’s why they need to be on my bucket list.

 I’ve heard about all this Couchsurfing thing.
 Yes, I would like to receive someone at home just for the fun of showing him or her what I love the most about my country.